Diagnostic11 min read

 • Translate closeout pain into specific record requirements.

-The first mistake is collecting only clean records.
+The first mistake is collecting clean records.
 Clean records show the ideal routine, but they do not show whether the process works when the day is under pressure.

 The second mistake is treating every missing field as a manager failure.
 Sometimes the field is not prompted, the owner path is unclear, or the final state has no place to live.
 The record design should be inspected before blame enters the conversation.